gep13-oss/live-streams/README.md

 ## Past streams

+### 153 - Monday 25th April 2022
+#### Stream 153 - Adding Chocolatey.Cake.Recipe to the Chocolatey CLI Repository

+### 152 - Monday 14th March 2022
+#### Stream 152 - Working on adding GitLab support into GitReleaseManager

+Added --provider argment
+Started looking at getting milestone information from GitLab project Everything is driven by the project id, but not clear on how to get this information without hard coding it.

+### 151 - Monday 28th February 2022
+#### Stream 151 - Setting up OBS and integrating with Discord audio

+Switching from StreamLabs OBS and getting things setup in OBS Working on getting audio from Discord onto the stream

 ### 150 - Monday 7th February 2022
 #### Stream 150 - Let's work on some Cake stuff!